tarantool/doc/doc/release/2021-08-releases.rst

     and other defined numeric types
     (:tarantool-release:`2.10.0-beta1`, :tarantool-issue:`4415`).

--   The argument types of SQL built-in functions are now checked in most cases during parsing.
+-   **[Breaking change]** The argument types of SQL built-in functions are now checked in most cases during parsing.
     In addition, the number of arguments is now always checked during parsing (:tarantool-release:`2.10.0-beta1`, :tarantool-issue:`6105`).